sophiedavidson/3DScotomaSim/docs/README.md

 ## To Open Application (Non Developer)

-Download the .exe application file then double click to open the application.
+Download the .exe application file then double click to open the application (dist/Asymmetric Scotoma Simulator.exe)

 Note that you may need to "Trust" the file first once it has been downloaded.